-CORT’s Vendor Code of Conduct is the cornerstone of our approach to a responsible supply chain, outlining our legal, humane, and ethical standards of production.
+Roomservice by CORT’s Vendor Code of Conduct is the cornerstone of our approach to a responsible supply chain, outlining our legal, humane, and ethical standards of production.
 Any form of forced labor, including but not limited to indentured and bonded labor, involuntary overtime, and prison is a zero tolerance violation to our Code of Conduct.
-The Code of Conduct details CORT’s expectations that its partners and vendors will comply with both the UK Modern Slavery Act and the California Transparency in Supply Chains Act reporting requirements.
-CORT also expects our partners and vendors to respect and uphold the principles of our Vendor Code of Conduct with their own supply chains.
-In the event of suspected or known non-compliance, the Code provides CORT with the ability to take remedial actions, up to and including termination of the relationship with that partner or vendor.
+The Code of Conduct details our expectations that our partners and vendors will comply with the UK Modern Slavery Act reporting requirements.
+Roomservice by CORT also expects our partners and vendors to respect and uphold the principles of our Vendor Code of Conduct within their own supply chains.
+All new vendors are required to review and sign our Vendor Code of Conduct during our onboarding process.
+All existing vendors were required to review our Vendor Code of Conduct at the time it was adopted.
+In the event of suspected or known non-compliance, the Code provides Roomservice by CORT with the ability to take remedial actions, up to and including termination of the relationship with that partner or vendor.

-As part of the formalization in our on-boarding process with suppliers, we will require our approved vendors to certify in writing that materials incorporated into the products in which we rent or sell will comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.
-Our Vendor Code of Conduct requires all vendors, pursuant to its purchase order terms, to warrant, represent, and agree that all merchandise shipped to CORT Business Services and any of its subsidiaries is manufactured and produced in full compliance with any applicable current, or later adopted, laws of the country of manufacturer governing the use of child labor, illegal forced labor, illegal prison labor or similar illegal working conditions, as well as any other applicable human rights statues, regulations and laws.
+As part of the formalization in our on-boarding process with suppliers, we require our approved vendors to certify in writing that materials incorporated into the products in which we rent or sell comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.
+Our Vendor Code of Conduct requires all vendors, pursuant to purchase order terms, to agree that all merchandise shipped to Roomservice by CORT and any of its subsidiaries is manufactured and produced in full compliance with any applicable current, or later adopted, laws of the country of manufacturer governing the use of child labor, illegal forced labor, illegal prison labor or similar illegal working conditions, as well as any other applicable human rights statues, regulations and laws.
 In cases where there is a difference between the requirements of local law, international law, and our Vendor Code of Conduct, the more stringent standards apply.

-CORT Business Services and its subsidiaries maintain internal accountability policies and procedures for employees and contractors failing to meet the Company’s standards regarding slavery and human trafficking for imported products.
-While we would always seek to work with our suppliers to address and remediate any concerns about their ethical practices, ultimately, if we are unable to satisfy ourselves that any supplier will be able to comply with the ethical standards set out in CORT’s Vendor Code of Conduct, we have the option to terminate the business relationship.
+While we always seek to work with our suppliers to address and remediate any concerns about their ethical practices, ultimately, if we are unable to satisfy ourselves that any supplier will be able to comply with the ethical standards set out in Roomservice by CORT’s Vendor Code of Conduct, we have the option to terminate the business relationship.

 We are committed to creating a working environment that is inclusive and supportive, based on mutual respect and trust, and where everyone is of value.
-CORT Business Services has a number of internal policies and procedures in place, including an Ethics Hotline; all of which showcase our commitment to uphold exemplary ethical standards and demonstrate our ambition for our employees to enjoy equal opportunity in an environment that is free from discrimination, harassment, and victimization.
+Roomservice by CORT Services has a number of internal policies and procedures in place, including an Ethics Hotline, all of which showcase our commitment to uphold exemplary ethical standards and demonstrate our ambition for our employees to enjoy equal opportunity in an environment that is free from discrimination, harassment, and victimization.

-We ensure that we have the requisite competencies within our organization, attained through training relating to human rights and experience.
-We will work to protect the integrity of our supply chain by regularly engaging and educating our suppliers, assessors and internal teams on supply chain issues, including those related to modern slavery, human trafficking and forced labor.
-We will do this by:
+We ensure that we have the requisite competencies within our organization, attained through training related to human rights and experience.
+We work to protect the integrity of our supply chain by regularly engaging and educating our internal teams on supply chain issues, including those related to modern slavery, human trafficking and forced labor.

-This statement has been approved by the Directors of Roomservice by CORT and signed on their behalf.
+This Modern Slavery Statement was approved by the Directors of Roomservice by CORT on 15 January 2024 and signed on their behalf.